 Drupal vs WordPress – The Differences You Should Know Before You Choose a CMS

 Whether you’re creating a site for your client or your own needs, you need to pick and choose your CMS before anything else.
-Everything else like hosting, theme, design, and plugins depend on the CMS you’ve chosen.
-And so, when there’re so many CMS options available, you often find yourself doing difficult comparisons like Drupal vs WordPress, Squarespace vs WordPress, WordPress vs Webflow and so many more comparisons like that.
+Everything else like hosting, theme, design, and plugins depends on the CMS you’ve chosen.
+That’s where comparisons like Drupal vs WordPress and Wix vs WordPress come in.

 But here we go: We cracked down on both the CMSs – Drupal vs WordPress so you get all the answers you need when picking the CMS for your website.